bsandham/simd_mc/README.md

 ## C++23 | `std::experimental::simd`

 A header-only C++23 library that prices barrier options via Monte Carlo simulation using `std::experimental::simd` (Parallelism TS 2, GCC 11+).
-Solves the dead lane problem - the systematic underutilisation of SIMD registers when simulated paths are knocked out by a barrier - via an in-register stream compaction implementation stolen from the people who figured it out for the GPU :)
+Solves the dead lane problem - the systematic underutilisation of SIMD registers when simulated paths are knocked out by a barrier - via an in-register stream compaction implementation.

 <div align="center">